-The Art Academy prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Police and Crime Statistics Act, and subsequent guidance as outlined in the Campus SaVE Act.
-Our statistics are comprised of those reports made to our security officers, campus officials (including but not limited to the Director of Facilities, Academic Dean, and Dean of Students) and the Cincinnati Police Department of criminal activity on school property and adjacent public property.
-The Dean of Students compiles this information and combines it with the Fire Statistics from the Residence Hall and submits the combined contents by the 1st of October to the U.S. Department of Education.
-The full text of this report can be viewed at www.ope.ed.gov/security.
-A hard copy of this report may be viewed in the Student Services office during regular business hours or by calling 513-562-6273.
+The AAC prepares the Annual Disclosure of Crime Statistics to comply with the Jeanne Clery Disclosure of Campus Security Police and Crime Statistics Act, and subsequent guidance as outlined in the Campus SaVE Act.
+Our statistics are comprised of those reports made to our security officers, campus officials (including but not limited to the Executive Director of Facilities, Academic Dean, and Director of Student Affairs) and the Cincinnati Police Department of criminal activity on school property and adjacent public property.
+The Director of Student Affairs compiles this information and combines it with the Fire Statistics from the Residence Hall and submits the combined contents by the 1st of October to the U.S. Department of Education.
+The full text of this report can be viewed at ope.ed.gov/campussafety/#/.
+A hard copy of this report may be viewed in the Student Affairs office during regular business hours or by calling 513-562-6273.

-The Art Academy maintains a "Daily Crime Log" for the purpose of recording criminal incidents, alleged criminal incidents, and disciplinary referrals that are reported to the Art Academy Security Officers in order to disclose crime information to our students, employees, and the general public on a timelier basis than the annual statistical disclosures (see: Annual Disclosure of Crime Statistics).
-The log discloses the nature of the crime, case number, date, and time reported, date and time occurred, general location, and the disposition of the incident (open, closed, pending, arrest, criminal referral, and disciplinary referral).
+The AAC maintains a "Daily Crime Log" for the purpose of recording criminal incidents, alleged criminal incidents, and disciplinary referrals that are reported to the AAC Security Officers in order to disclose crime information to our students, employees, and the general public on a timelier basis than the annual statistical disclosures (see: Annual Disclosure of Crime Statistics).
+The log discloses the nature of the crime, case number (if applicable), date and time reported, date and time occurred, general location, and the disposition of the incident (open, closed, pending, arrest, criminal referral, and disciplinary referral).
 Classifications include, but are not limited to: murder, negligent and non-negligent manslaughter, forcible and non-forcible sex offenses, robbery, aggravated assault, simple assault, burglary, larceny, motor vehicle theft, arson, vandalism, intimidation, weapons, drugs, and alcohol violations.

-The Dean of Students maintains the "Daily Crime Log," a hard copy of which is available for review during regular business hours in the Student Affairs office.
+The Director of Student Affairs maintains the "Daily Crime Log," a hard copy of which is available for review during regular business hours in the Student Affairs office.

-Reporting of Criminal Offenses To report a crime, contact:
+Reporting of Criminal Offenses

+To report a crime, contact: